jlockhar/GLASS-AI/README.md

 ## Installation
 Download and run the latest version of GLASS-AI for your operating system [here](https://moffitt.box.com/s/xii1rsfm93v7vnnokp2m8lx8vprojc1c).
 Installers are hosted by Moffitt Cancer Center as the files are too large to upload to GitHub.
+   - **Mac users: Please make sure you use the correct installer based on your CPU (Intel or Silicon)**
    - Older versions of GLASS-AI can be found [here](https://moffitt.box.com/s/k0ewz5krbp7tb0arlke7iykoh5lgclwc).
-   - During startup, GLASS-AI will check for new versions of the app here on GitHub and let you know if an update is avaiable.
+   - During startup, GLASS-AI will check for new versions of the app here on GitHub and let you know if an update is available.

 Each installer will also install a copy of the MATLAB Runtime required to run the program without a pre-existing copy of MATLAB (and requisite toolboxes). **You do not need a MATLAB license to run the precompiled versions of GLASS-AI**.